Nearly half of American voters say they’ll support a candidate who wants to keep abortion legal

 However, the value of the issues changes along party lines.

 The poll was conducted from Oct.
 28 to Oct.
-29 on a nationally representative probability sample of 729 general population adults, as well as 621 registered voters.
-The margin of error is plus or minus 3.9 percentage.
+29 on a nationally representative probability sample of 729 general population adults as well as 621 registered voters.
+The margin of error is 3.9 percentage points.